mariannaapi/interpretable-dimensions/README.md

 Katrin Erk and Marianna Apidianaki (2024).
 Adjusting Interpretable Dimensions in Embedding Space with Human Judgments.
 Accepted for publication at NAACL 2024, Mexico City, Mexico.

-If you use these code and data, please make sure to cite this paper:
+If you use our code and data, please make sure to cite this paper:

 ```
 @misc{erk2024adjusting,